kmmsks/hilmo_identify_episodes/README.md

 Model 4 was used in:

-- Suokas K, Hakulinen C, Sund R. Mortality in persons with recent primary or secondary care contacts for mental disorders in Finland.
+- Suokas K, Hakulinen C, Sund R, et. al. Mortality in persons with recent primary or secondary care contacts for mental disorders in Finland.
 World Psychiatry.
 2022;21(3):470-1

 ## Script Purpose:
 1. To propose a method for aggregating Hilmo entries in order to identify actual admissions, discharges, and discharge diagnoses from the register with different criteria.
 This is necessary in order to find out: